 An alternative approach, first mentioned in the chapter on Intent filters, is to have the service send a broadcast Intent that can be picked up by the activity...assuming the activity is still around and is not paused.
-We will examine the client side of this exchange in the next chapter; for now, let us examine how the service can send a broadcast.
+The service can call sendBroadcast(), supplying an Intent that identifies the broadcast, designed to be picked up by a BroadcastReceiver.
+This could be a component-specific broadcast (e.g., new Intent(this, MyReceiver.class)), if the BroadcastReceiver is registered in the manifest.
+Or, it can be based on some action string, perhaps one even documented and designed for thirdparty applications to listen for.